PART 1

 Part 2: Create your own visual diaspora map of yourself, your family, or your community in duos.
 Start with visual maps that represent who you are and where you / your family comes from.
 Examples could include: geography, landscapes, food, people, music etc.

-Extra / Homework (first two examples can be shown in class also):
+Extra / Homework (these second two examples are good options to show and discuss in class also):

-- Watch this video & lesson about cumbia music diaspora in Colombia, by Daniela Serna.
-Write down 3 interesting things you see or hear
+2. Watch this video & lesson about cumbia music and diaspora in Colombia, by Daniela Serna.
+Write down 3 interesting things you see or hear about cumbia.

 PART 2